Amey-Thakur/MANAGEMENT-INFORMATION-SYSTEM/README.md

 This repository is openly shared to support learning and knowledge exchange across the academic community.

 **For Students**
-Use these resources as reference materials for understanding management information systems, enterprise applications, and preparing for examinations.
+Use these resources as reference materials for understanding Management Information Systems, enterprise applications, and preparing for examinations.
 All content is organized for self-paced learning.

 **For Educators**
-These materials may serve as curriculum references or supplementary teaching resources.
+These materials may serve as curriculum references, case studies, or supplementary teaching resources.
 Attribution is appreciated when utilizing content.

 **For Researchers**
 The documentation and organization may provide insights into academic resource curation and educational content structuring.